ethersphere/swarm/network/README.md

 There is a way of implementing temperature calculation so its cost it is the same as looking for biggest gap.
 Temperature can be calculated on the fly as the gap is found using a `pot`.

+Other metrics could be considered in the temperature, as recently number of requests per address space, performance of current peers...